Roidme F8 Storm is a cheap Dyson alternative

 These companies make a wide range of products, from smart toothbrushes, air purifiers, weighing scales, light bulbs and now, a vacuum cleaner.
 Roidmi's F8 Storm is very much like the Dyson suckers, and feature a brushless motor and cyclonic sucking action.

-You may think that it's yet another Chinese Dyson clone, but the F8 Storm has a different design, resembling more of the Dyson V10 ($173.99 at Amazon.com) with a horizontally-aligned bin.
+You may think that it's yet another Chinese Dyson clone, but the F8 Storm has a different design, resembling more of the Dyson V10 with a horizontally-aligned bin.
 Specs wise it does outperform the older V8, with a lighter weight, faster charging time and slightly longer usage.

 It also has the same motor performance and suction power, though its dust cup is about one-fifth smaller, so you'll be emptying it earlier.
 It comes with plenty of attachments, from a roller head that resembles the Dyson Fluffy head, to a soft-pipe extension to get you into hard to reach nooks.